 Property tax, insurance and other expense decreased \$14.6 million to \$88.9 million for the year ended December 31, 2021, from \$103.5 million for the year ended December 31, 2020.
-The decrease was attributable to a \$13.0 million decrease in property tax, insurance and other expense attributable to the comparable properties and a \$1.6 million decrease in property tax, insurance and other expense attributable properties.
-The decrease in property tax, insurance and other expense attributable to the non-comparable properties.
-The decrease in property tax, insurance and other expense attributable to a decrease in real estate tax assessments, including final assessments of certain of our California hotels acquired in our merger with FelCor Lodging Trust, which resulted in a benefit of \$5.4 million that was recorded during the year ended December 31, 2021.
+The decrease was attributable to a \$13.0 million decrease in property tax, insurance and other expense attributable to the comparable properties and a \$1.6 million decrease in property tax, insurance and other expense attributable to the non-comparable properties.
+The decrease in property tax, insurance and other expense attributable to the comparable properties was primarily attributable to a decrease in real estate tax assessments, including final assessments of certain of our California hotels acquired in our merger with FelCor Lodging Trust, which resulted in a benefit of \$5.4 million that was recorded during the year ended December 31, 2021.
 The decrease in real estate tax assessments was partially offset by an increase in insurance premiums and an increase in percentage rent obligations for certain of our ground leases.